Yarn Fiber Types — How to Choose the Right Fiber for Your Project

 Choose Your Fiber with Confidence

 Start by reading labels on every skein you buy.
 Compare how different fibers feel in your hands, how they behave on your hook or needles, and how they look after blocking.
+Over time, you will develop an intuition for which fiber belongs in which project.
 Visit the Yarn Weight Chart to pair your chosen fiber with the right weight, and trust the process.
+Your next project is going to be your best one yet.